cujojs/cram/docs/options.md

 	-c --config
 		specifies an AMD configuration file.
 		You may specify more than one by repeating this option.
+	--loader -l
+		tells cram to include the following file as an AMD loader.
 	-o --output
 		specifies the output folder for the generated bundle(s).
 ```